DevExpress-Examples/asp-net-web-forms-form-layout-find-item-and-access-controls/Readme.md

 </dx:LayoutGroup>
 ```

-To find a particular layout item by its name, call the control's [FindItemOrGroupByName](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFormLayout.FindItemOrGroupByName(System.String)) method and pass the item's `Name` property value as a parameter.
+To find a layout item by its name, call the control's [FindItemOrGroupByName](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFormLayout.FindItemOrGroupByName(System.String)) method and pass the item's `Name` property value as a parameter.

 ```csharp
 LayoutItemBase baseItem = layout.FindItemOrGroupByName(ASPxComboBox1.Value.ToString()) as LayoutItemBase;